devskrate/testwork/_posts/2020-06-17-samsung-bts-edition-of-s20-plus-and-buds-plus.md

 date: 2020-06-17 17:26:40
 layout: post
 title: Samsung Announced BTS Edition of S20+ and Buds+
-subtitle: "Samsung launched a BTS edition of Galaxy S20 plus and Buds plus"
+subtitle: "Everything about BTS edition of Galaxy S20 plus and Buds plus"
 description: >-
   Samsung launched a BTS edition of Galaxy S20 plus and Buds plus
 image: >-